You will be in post from 1 October to 30 April (primary and secondary schools) and will work approximately 12 hours per week.

-You can be posted anywhere in mainland France, as well as Corsica and Outre-Mer (Guadeloupe, Guyane Française, La Réunion and Martinique).
+You could be posted anywhere in mainland France, as well as Corsica and Outre-Mer (Guadeloupe, Guyane Française, La Réunion and Martinique).

 GROUP A Amiens - Créteil - Lille - Nancy-Metz - Reims - Versailles